Opportunity Zone Investing: How to Avoid Three Potential Pitfalls

 In April, we released our reaction to the latest proposed Qualified Opportunity Zone regulations issued by the IRS.
 We noted that the “New Proposed Regulations” clarified and confirmed several critical points and created additional flexibility for managers to implement a Qualified Opportunity Zone program.
+And while only proposed, taxpayers can rely on the New Proposed Regulations, if applied consistently and in their entirety; however, numerous uncertainties remain and interpretive ambiguities may emerge as taxpayers begin to apply the New Proposed Regulations (see Disclaimer below).

 Perhaps unsurprisingly, these news rules, which generally embody a spirit of flexibility, have opened the door to a wider range of Qualified Opportunity Zone managers and offerings in the market.
 While Cadre welcomes the New Proposed Regulations, we want to highlight a number of potential pitfalls that savvy investors should be wary of.